 Graduate Financial Aid Terms & Conditions

-To be eligible for Federal Financial Aid, you must be:
+To be eligible for state of Federal Financial Aid as a graduate student, you must be:

 - Classified as a degree-seeking student at Point Loma Nazarene University

 - Unclassified students, non-degree-seeking students, and provisionally-admitted students are not eligible for Federal Financial Aid

 - Fully admitted by Admissions to the University and to your Program.

 - Enrolled at least half-time (3 credit hours) per semester

 Your financial assistance is awarded based on merit and/or calculated need as federally-determined from the information provided on your FAFSA.